 Baptisms at Daresbury usually take place on the 1st & 3rd Sunday of the month at 12.30pm

 What’s the difference between a Baptism and a Christening?

 There is no difference.
 They are different words for the same thing.

 How do I arrange a Baptism?

-Come to a Sunday service and meet our Vicar, David Felix, afterwards.
+Come to a Sunday service and meet our Associate Priest, afterwards.
 You are welcome to bring your baby in a pram or whatever is convenient for you plus any food or toys that you need.
 We will discuss possible dates and ask you to fill in a Baptism Form.
 We do have toys for young children.

 What happens if we have moved out of the area?